bruceyo/EGCN/README.md

   </tr>
 </table>

 KIMORE can be downloaded from [their website](https://vrai.dii.univpm.it/content/kimore-dataset).
+The segmented skeleton data could be downloaded from [Google Drive](https://drive.google.com/file/d/15GOEOJFcZDLqC8iEw9t3bi6LGJksc9w8/view?usp=sharing) and [Baidu Wangpan](https://pan.baidu.com/s/1VKRJTvhCxQwIYDdvBT2mYg)(code:1234).
 After that, this command should be used to build the database for training or evaluation:
 ```
 python tools/ntu_gendata.py --data_path <path to nturgbd+d_skeletons>
 ```